Monte Carlo Query Search: Active Capability Assessment of AI Agents: Results

-\paragraph{Evaluation Methodology} We evaluate the pessimistic model because it is the output of \APPABBREV{} (Alg.~\ref{alg:scada}, Line~14) and is the safer model for handling unseen states.
-To focus the analysis on achievable intents, we remove any conditional-effect rules that fail to achieve their intent and discard capabilities that were never observed to be achievable.
-A temporal length of $\infty$ is used for Minigrid, Saycan, and Overcooked and 1 for the rest.
-Finally, we use the problem’s initial state as the seed initial state for all model-learning runs.
+We use learned pessimistic models in our evaluation because they are safer for unseen states.
+To focus on achievable intents, we remove conditional-effect rules that fail to achieve their intent and discard capabilities never observed to be achievable.
+We use temporal length $\infty$ for MiniGrid and Overcooked, and temporal length $1$ for the rest.
+All model-learning runs use the problem's initial state as the seed initial state.
+Additionally, first responders contains many irreversible actions requiring execution from the initial state to reach specific states.
+Therefore, for just first responders, instead of initial-state sampling, we reset the simulator every 100 steps.

-We perform 10 independent model learning runs for each problem except Minigrid, Saycan, and Overcooked where we only ran 5.
-Timeout was set at two days (except for 3 and 12 hours for Overcooked and Minigrid, respectfully), where both non-baseline approaches could early stop after a sequence of 20 queries occurred where no novel information was added.
-To construct our evaluation dataset, we performed a thousand episodes of 10-30 capability sequences and collected the transitions.
-Additional hyperparameter details can be found in the Appendix.